 The tech is different from a chest strap which uses electrical impulses from your heart.
 Tickr Fit armband uses an optical sensor to track your blood flow and calculate your heart rate. (a technique called photoplethysmography).
 We have seen a similar type of sensor used on the wrist in the case of FitBits and Apple Watches.
 When researched, one of the major tech differences between brands is the quality and accuracy of the optical sensors used.
 The one in the Wahoo unit is made by Wahoo and not a common off the shelf unit.
 This is supposed to provide more accuracy.
 The Wahoo unit can be worn on the wrist but its preferred to be located further up the arm, not on the wrist.
 More bloodflow in the upper arm location to improve accuracy.

 - Physical On / Off switch , blue button

-- Ant+ and Bluetooth pairs directly with Strava on a smartphone, cycling headunits, and computers with training software.
+- Ant+ and Bluetooth pairs directly with apps (not Strava) on a smartphone, cycling headunits, and computers with training software.

 Testing on the body

 I tested the product for just over 3 months, running and cycling and in conjunction with a Wahoo chest strap.

 Since the Tickr Fit goes on the arm, it removes one big chest strap sensation – what I call the “soggy strap”.
-This normally happens in summer or on an indoor trainer where the band gets fully saturated and you feel it. (this is mainly contrastable when you ride without it)
+This normally happens in summer or on an indoor trainer where the band gets fully saturated and you feel or sense it. (this is mainly contrastable when you ride without it)

 In cycling, I did find that under conditions where my arms got sweaty the Tickr Fit would provide inaccurate results or drop heart rate readings.
 This seamed to be only an issue on the bike, running my arms don’t get sweaty.
 And to be fair rearely my upper arm gets sweaty on the bike, so its more of a moot issue for me personally.